Skip to content

 • 07 Encourage continuous improvement

-Set a clear vision and goals
+Set a clear vision and goals for your quality culture

 To make any substantial change, you need to know where you're heading.
 Paint a clear picture of what a 'culture of quality' looks like for your organization.